Birds of a Feather

 - In Andersen's The Shepherdess and the Chimney-sweep, the titular Star-Crossed Lovers are like this:

 They had both been put on the table where they stood and, having been placed there, they had become engaged because they suited each other exactly.
 Both were young, both were made of the same porcelain, and neither could stand a shock.

-The In Death series: Winnie and Moriarity from Indulgence in Death are very much this.
+- The In Death series: Winnie and Moriarity from Indulgence in Death are very much this.
 In fact, one woman says that those two are not two sides of the same coin, but they are the same side!

-Audrey, Wait!: Audrey and James are huge music enthusiasts, and this is their go-to conversation topic.
+- Audrey, Wait!: Audrey and James are huge music enthusiasts, and this is their go-to conversation topic.

-Caine and Diana, from Michael Grant's GONE series, are more or less male/female counterparts of each other.
-Both lying, manipulative, selfish, apathectic sociopaths, even Diana admits in LIES that the only reason they loved each other is because no one else would be insane enough to love them because they're both sick and evil;
+- Caine and Diana, from Michael Grant's GONE series, are more or less male/female counterparts of each other.
+Both lying, manipulative, selfish, apathetic sociopaths, even Diana admits in LIES that the only reason they loved each other is because no one else would be insane enough to love them because they're both sick and evil;

-"as sad as it was to realise, he was all she had.
+- "as sad as it was to realise, he was all she had.
 The two of them.
 Sick puppies.
 Twisted, arrogant, cruel and cold, both of them.
 How could she love someone like that?
 How could he?
 Process of elimination?
 Neither of them could find anyone else?
 Even the nastiest, ugliest species found mates."

 Live Action Television

 - In the first season of How I Met Your Mother, Barney tries to seduce Robin, saying that "we both think commitment's a drag, we want something fun and casual, and we clearly get along".
 They didn't get together then, but jump to season four, where they're firmly in Will They or Won't They?
 Land.
 By season eight, they are engaged with season 9 about their wedding.